Establishing Tax Residency in Italy: A Guide for Expats

 If you qualify as an Italian tax resident, here's what that means for your finances and compliance obligations:

-• Exit Procedure: If you plan to leave Italy, you must properly deregister from the Anagrafe and establish residency in another country, otherwise you may still be considered an Italian tax resident—and taxed accordingly.
+- Exit Procedure: If you plan to leave Italy, you must properly deregister from the Anagrafe and establish residency in another country (typically by enrolling in AIRE for Italian citizens), otherwise you may still be considered an Italian tax resident—and taxed accordingly.
 This is especially important for digital nomads or mobile workers.

 Important Considerations for Expats